The Eschatological Divide

 “But the imposition of linear time on what is an eternal idea is what creates the contradiction.
 I don’t try to make a theologian out of Einstein, but he did show us that events that happen in sequence can also be events that happen simultaneously.
 If Einstein can imagine that in terms of physics, theologians can imagine it also in terms of the intrusion of eternity into linear time – that we are both immediately raised and raised together.”

-With such an answer, it appears to me that there is no assurance that a Christian may immediately go to heaven after death.
-Don’t you think that is a serious dilemma?
-The Bible needed science to help explain its teachings?
-It might even put serious doubt if salvation is secured or not.
-That is the effect of an “eschatological divide.”
-The doctrine of salvation rests heavily on the eschatology of Christ’s return.
-We won’t be left hanging on a rope doing the balancing act if we have a comprehensive understanding of Christ’s return.
-Surely, the futurist view left us wanting for answer.
+With such an answer, it seems to me that there is no assurance that a Christian can immediately enter heaven after death.
+Don’t you think that poses a serious dilemma?
+If the Bible relies on science to explain its teachings, it raises significant doubts about the security of salvation.
+This is the impact of what could be called an “eschatological divide.”
+The doctrine of salvation is closely tied to the eschatology surrounding Christ’s return.
+Without a comprehensive understanding of this return, we may feel as if we’re left in a precarious situation.
+Clearly, the futurist perspective leaves us wanting for answers.

 Fellow pastors, we can’t be pulling people’s legs just to comfort them.
 The Bible, in Ephesians 4:11-14, said: